Updated kernel packages that fix multiple security issues and several bugs are now available for Red Hat Enterprise Linux 5.

 This update fixes the following security issues:

-* A missing boundary check was found in the dvb_ca_ioctl() function in the Linux kernel's av7110 module.
-On systems that use old DVB cards that require the av7110 module, a local, unprivileged user could use this flaw to cause a denial of service or escalate their privileges.
-(CVE-2011-0521, Important)
+* A flaw was found in the way the Xen hypervisor implementation checked for the upper boundary when getting a new event channel port.
+A privileged guest user could use this flaw to cause a denial of service or escalate their privileges.
+(CVE-2011-1763, Moderate)

-* A missing security check in the Linux kernel's implementation of the install_special_mapping() function could allow a local, unprivileged user to bypass the mmap_min_addr protection mechanism.
-(CVE-2010-4346, Low)
+* A missing initialization flaw in the sco_sock_getsockopt() function could allow a local, unprivileged user to cause an information leak.
+(CVE-2011-1078, Low)

 Users should upgrade to these updated packages, which contain backported patches to correct these issues, and fix the bugs noted in the Technical Notes.
 The system must be rebooted for this update to take effect.